Marwane-ELM/Canada-BC-housing-price-predictor-app/README.md

 I used **BayesianSearchCV** (`scikit-optimize`) for hyperparameter tuning.

-Hyperparameter tuning was performed using **BayesianSearchCV** (via `scikit-optimize`).

 ### Target Transformation

 The target variable (`Price`) was **log-transformed** before training:

 $$Y = \ln(1 + \text{Price})$$

-This ensures the model penalizes relative errors equally across price ranges — a \$50k error on a \$200k property is treated as more significant than the same error on a \$5M property.
+The idea is simple: without this, the model mostly tries to reduce errors on expensive properties (because the absolute errors are bigger).
+With the log, a 50k$ mistake on a 200k$ house counts more than the same mistake on a 5M$ house.
+This way the model is fairer across all price ranges.

 ### Final Model Performance